Nursing Jobs in DemandThe Island's nurses and midwives play a vital role in the delivery of quality care to the Isle of Man's residents.

 - Mental health

 - Community nursing (which includes district nursing, health visiting, school nursing and prison nursing)

 Healthcare on the Isle of Man is continually progressing and is governed entirely separately to the NHS in the United Kingdom.
 The Manx Department for Health and Social Care (DHSC) believes that every contact with patients count and their strategy is refreshed to reflect this.
 It is vital to our service that the public's healthcare needs are met effectively and compassionately.

 Government employed nurses on the Island enjoy a number of benefits:

-- Taxes are generally lower on the Isle of Man, there is no stamp duty on house purchases and no capital gains tax.
+- Taxes in the Isle of Man are among the lowest in Europe.
+There is no stamp duty on house purchases and no capital gains tax.

 - Free car parking at Nobles Hospital and other DHSC sites.